nicolas-t/Slickr/readme.md

 #### Notes
 **cache**
-Slickr makes heavy use of cache (images are not cached).
+Slickr makes heavy use of cache (images & markup).
 You'll have to disable it from the admin panel (by setting lifespan to 0) or empty cache the folder after each modifications.